BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over 4500 general contracting and design related expert designations, the Saline County, Illinois Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
-BHA provides building related litigation support and expert witness services to the industry's most recognized construction attorneys, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-Employing in house resources which include building envelope and design experts, forensic engineers, forensic architects, and construction cost and scheduling consultants, the firm brings national experience and local capabilities to Saline County and the surrounding areas.
+With over 4500 construction defect and claims related expert designations, the Saline County, Illinois Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides construction claims and trial support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+Utilizing in house resources which comprise credentialed construction consultants, NCARB certified architects, forensic engineers, building envelope and design experts, the firm brings specialized expertise and local capabilities to the Saline County region.

 Construction Expert Witness News & Info